Lu Yu: Biography

+Qing dynasty illustration featuring Lu Yü's name in small seal script (Qianlong Emperor era).

 Lu Yu was born in 733 in Tianmen, Hubei.
 For six years, Lu Yu stayed in Huomen mountain studying under the guidance of master Zou Fuzi.
 During this period, Lu Yu often brewed tea for his teacher.
 He also took care of fellow students' health using his remarkable knowledge in tea and herbs that he learned while at the Longgai Monastery.

 Whenever time permitted between his studies Lu Yu often went to the countryside to gather tea leaves and herbs.
 In one of those trips Lu Yu stumbled upon a spring underneath a 6-foot round rock and the water from the spring was extremely clear and clean.
 When Lu Yu brewed tea with this spring water, he found the tea tasted unexpectedly better than usual.
 From then on, Lu Yu realised the importance of quality water in brewing tea.

 Zou Fuzi was moved by Lu Yu's obsession with tea and his skill in brewing good tea.
 He cleared the rock together with some of his students and dug a well around the fountainhead of that spring.

 In 1768, just over a thousand years later during the Qing dynasty (1616–1911), Jingling was hit by drought and the whole city was badly in need of water.
 City folks found water still flowing from this well uncovered by Lu Yu and dug by Zou Fuzi.
 A Qing official ordered three wells to be dug around the spring and a structure constructed near the wells named "Lu Yu Hut" and the "Literary Spring".

 In 752 Lu Yu concluded his studies, bade farewell to his Shifu (teacher) Zou Fuzi (邹夫子) and returned to Jingling to meet his benefactor Li Qiwu (李齐物).
 However, a year earlier Li Qiwu was reinstated and returned to the Tang capital Chang'an.
 The new Chief Official of Jingling now was Cui Guofu (崔国辅).
 Cui, a senior official who held a position similar to an Education Minister of today, was demoted to Jingling as a Chief Official for offending a member of the royalty.